cunns9/SearchEngine-website/README.md

 -  return search results

-On the tec side
+On the tech side
+- type in search word
--
+- giphy api fetch images
+- print images on front of webpage